Battle of Ideas Festival Audio Archive

 CHAIRClaire Foxdirector, Academy of Ideas; panellist, BBC Radio 4's Moral Maze; author, I Find That Offensive

-Recorded at the Battle of Ideas festival 2016 on Saturday 22 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Sunday 30 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION

-Recorded at the Battle of Ideas festival 2016 on Saturday 22 October at Barbican, London.
+Recorded at the Battle of Ideas festival 2011 on Sunday 30 October at the Royal College of Art, London.

 ORIGINAL INTRODUCTION